 Changing the way we care to a family-based approach

-Children should be families and kinship care, not orphanages.
+Children should be in families and kinship care, not orphanages.

-Research affirms that the best environment for children is within a loving, secure family.
+Research affirms that the best environment for children is within a loving and secure family.

-At Kwetu Home of Peace, we seek the best interest of each child, which is finding a permanent family setting as soon as reuniting is possible.
+At Kwetu Home of Peace, we seek the best interest of each child, which is finding a permanent family setting as soon as reunification is possible.

-We will still provide community-based services for street boys.
+We will still provide community-based services for former street boys.

 Children have the best chance to thrive when they grow up in a family.
 That's why we're committed to strengthening families, and we are now shifting towards a family-based care model.

-Our program's transition emphasizes sustainable family-based care more than institutionalization while seeking street children's best interests
+Our program's transition emphasizes on sustainable family-based care more than institutionalization while seeking street children's best interests

 We want to see a society where all children, especially street children, have access to rehabilitation services, medical care, and are empowered live to their full potential while growing up in families instead of being homeless on the streets